CTUIR Fish Habitat Restoration in the Umatilla River Basin

 The Umatilla River is an 89-mile (143 km) tributary of the Columbia River in northern Umatilla County, Oregon, United States.
 Draining a basin of 2,450 square miles (6,300 km ), it enters the Columbia near the city of Umatilla in the northeastern part of the state.

-Read about What is being done?
+Read more about what is being done.

 Measurable Results